 Rainbow printing is a combination of two colors changing gradually from left to right.

 See-through window is the intersected area between front and back opening, with Hong Kong Identity Card number laser engraved on different layers of the see-through window.

-Multi-pattern background includes fine-line patterns and guilloche.
+A multi-pattern background includes fine-line patterns and guilloche.

 Stereo Laser Image with portrait

-Full-colour Image under UV
+Full-color Image under UV

 Schedule of Replacement

-The territory-wide Identity Card Replacement Exercise covers all Hong Kong residents, regardless of whether they are Hong Kong permanent residents, or residents for employment (including foreign domestic helpers), investment or study.
+The territory-wide Identity Card Replacement Exercise covers all Hong Kong residents, regardless of whether they are Hong Kong permanent residents or residents for employment (including foreign domestic helpers), investment, or study.

 |A||1||The Chief Executive, Members of the Executive Council, Members of the Legislative Council, Principal Officials, Members of the Immigration Service, Police Officers and Labour Inspectors||27 December 2018 to 30 March 2019|